smalluban/neck/README.md

 trigger callback.
 For more complex structures use `Backbone.Model` and 'Backbone.Collection`.
 (There is great library [Backbone-relational.js](http://backbonerelational.org/) for models with relations).

-Hovewer, helpers accessors triggers proper changes on deep properties (thanks to its mapping proccess).
+Hovewer, helper accessor triggers proper changes on deep properties (thanks to its mapping proccess).
 It is recommended to rely more on helpers than using watching method directly in controller.

 #### apply `controller.apply(key)`